F.3 Equal Opportunity and Non-Discrimination Policy

 III.
 Affirmative Action

-As a federal contractor, University of Southern Indiana is committed to making good faith effort to eliminate employment barriers to women, minorities, veterans and individuals with disabilities.
-Therefore, USI will take affirmative action to recruit and advance qualified minorities, women, persons with disabilities, and covered veterans with a set of results-oriented affirmative action programs and procedures.
+As a federal contractor, the University of Southern Indiana is committed to making a good faith effort to eliminate employment barriers for veterans and individuals with disabilities.
+Therefore, USI will take affirmative action to recruit and advance qualified persons with disabilities and protected veterans with a set of results-oriented affirmative action programs and procedures.
 These programs are updated annually and are available for inspection by those affiliated with the University.

 Affirmative Action Officer

-The Affirmative Action Officer oversees the University’s compliance with the applicable federal and state laws described above.
-The Affirmative Action Officer may designate other University personnel or external consultants to assist and support compliance efforts or to act as a designee in cases of conflict of interest or in other situations where a designee is deemed necessary to maintain the University’s compliance under this Policy.
+The Director of the Institutional Equity Office oversees the University’s compliance with the applicable federal and state laws described above.
+The Director may designate other University personnel or external consultants to assist and support compliance efforts or to act as a designee in cases of conflict of interest or in other situations where a designee is deemed necessary to maintain the University’s compliance under this Policy.

 Chelsea Givens